hetvishastri/hetvishastri.github.io/docs/index.markdown

 ![image](./assets/images/hetvi.jpg){: .img-left}

-I am senior undergraduate in department of Electrical Engineering and pursuing minor in Computer Science at Indian Institute of Technology, Gandhinagar.
-I am passionate about the use of Machine Learning, Deep learning and algorithms in various fields for making human life more sustainable.
-I have worked on implementation of various machine learning models for energy disaggreation task, and I have even worked in the domain of biomedical engineering for detection of tissue stiffness through cross-correlation algorithm.
+I am a senior undergraduate in the department of Electrical Engineering and pursuing minor in Computer Science at Indian Institute of Technology, Gandhinagar.
+I am passionate about using Machine Learning, Deep learning and Algorithms in various fields for making human life more sustainable.
+I have worked on implementing various machine learning models for energy disaggreation task, and I have even worked in the domain of biomedical engineering for detection of tissue stiffness through cross-correlation algorithm.

 Recently, my work **Neural network approaches and dataset parser for NILM toolkit** got accepted in Buildsys 2021.